ErnestCYW/ShutterSwipe/README.md

 <img src="https://user-images.githubusercontent.com/71819961/118116790-4d5e2980-b41d-11eb-95f8-54057af4bb1f.png" width="500">

 ### Profile Creation & Chat
 1) Users are able to create profiles to show off their traits.
 They can also alter their preferred tags from here.
+They can also see their average picture rating from here.
 2) Should two users share common traits (Preferred Tags / Location / Etc..), our application will notify these two accounts and open a chat room for them to connect.
 3) Our application will also notify users to join global chats based on their traits (eg. Food, Singapore, Food + Singapore, etc...)

 ## Project Timeline

 ### Features To Be Completed By 12 Jun 2021:
-1) Allow users to create accounts which includes photo category preferences (E.g. Sunsets / Cats / Nature / etc... ) used to calculate initial rankings and details (E.g. Sex / Age / Location / etc... ) and an “open to meeting” feature.
+1) Allow users to create accounts which includes photo category preferences (E.g. Sunsets / Cats / Nature / etc... ) and details (E.g. Sex / Age / Location / etc... ).
 2) Allows users to upload photos to their portfolios on our database (Figure 3).

 ### Features To Be Completed By 28 Jun 2021: